EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Tethered (33)

-{% hint style="info" %}
+!!! info
       Tethered, denoted by special attack 33 or "j" (old code), is used to leashe the mob to their aggro range.
-{% endhint %}

 | Settings |  | Defaults |
 | :--- | :--- | :--- |